 Over the last years, the market has seen enough imitation of activity and rug pulls from project founders.
 On the other hand, there were lots of startups aiming to create real value and so are now.
 Unfortunately, the reputation of crypto-fundraising has suffered.

 Lots of voices are voting for tightening the legal regulations for Web3 entrepreneurs, but we are sure that this is not the solution.
-The root cause is not in the lack of consequences for the misbehavior, but in the fact, the misbehavior is very much possible.
+The root cause is not in the lack of consequences for the misbehavior, but in the fact, that misbehavior is very much possible.
 It’s irrational that there is still no mass adoption of Vault controlling on the Web3 fundraising market.

 Vaults can address the lack of transparency for investors and decrease fundraising difficulty for fund managers.
 It comes through: